 Centenary believes that the University experience can be enhanced by becoming involved in some of the many organizations and activities offered at the University.
 This involvement can augment the student's academic experience and help him/her feel more a part of the Centenary community.
 All students, including commuters, are encouraged to take an active role by becoming active in student government, clubs, committees, Greek life etc. Within Centenary University's Student Government Association is a Commuter Council that supports the improvement of commuter life on campus.
 Lockers are available to commuter students through the Student Life Office.
 In addition, commuter students are encouraged to spend time in the Student Activities Center (The SAC) in the Edward W. Seay Administration Building.
 With prior arrangements, housing accommodations can be made for commuter students when inclement weather threatens or in the case of a late meeting or event.
-For overnight accommodations, information about the Commuter Council, or any other service available for commuter students, contact the Student Life Office.
+For overnight accommodations, information about the Commuter Council, or any other service available for commuter students, information about the Commuter Council, or any other service available for commuter students, contact the Student Life Office.